33 Fun Things to Do in NYC: Unique & Unusual Activities

 19. The American Natural History Museum

-Explore the riveting collections, spanning the natural world from the very beginning of life up to the present day.
+Explore the riveting collections that tell the story of the natural world from the beginning of life up to the present day.
 The Natural History Museum is a New York City favorite.

 20. Witness The Whitney Museum of American Art